Kishok-S-123/hilti-trimble-slam-challenge-2026/README.md

 <!-- TOC --><a name="dataset"></a>
 # Dataset
-The goal of this challenge is to accurately localize the [camera](#camera-visual-inertial-sensor) within the provided floorplans [as described below](#openvins-example).
+The goal of this challenge is to accurately localize the [360° camera](#camera-visual-inertial-sensor) within the provided floorplans [as described below](#openvins-example).

 We are providing 5 samples for the early release (released 1st of December 2025).
 You can find the public folder [here](https://drive.google.com/drive/folders/19ajbmr7ByWxHiy1X4yqK8W02xUmePGLd?usp=drive_link) or you can directly download the rosbag from the table below:
 | Youtube Video | Rosbag Download | Ground Truth |